 For a C&T employee, HR obtains a signed option form from the employee indicating which of the following options is selected:

 - Salary continuation, in which the laid-off employee will receive one week’s salary each week for each completed year of continuous service as of the layoff date as long as the layoff continues.
-(See Policy 3503 Staff Workplace Policies, Section 3503.107.4c.);
+(See Staff Workplace Policies, Salary Continuation During Layoff);

 - Interim Employment Pool (“IEP”), where clerical and technical staff can receive temporary work assignments; or